knative/docs/docs/eventing/broker/README.md

 ## Default Broker configuration

-Knative Eventing provides a `config-br-defaults` ConfigMap, which lives in the `knative-eventing` namespace, and provides default configuration settings to enable the creation of Brokers and Channels.
+Knative Eventing provides a `config-br-defaults` ConfigMap, which lives in the `knative-eventing` namespace, and provides default configuration settings to enable the creation of Brokers and Channels by using defaults.
 For more information, see the [`config-br-defaults`](./config-br-defaults.md) ConfigMap documentation.

 Create a Broker using the default settings: